6monthslater/6monthslater/README.md

 Note that all server-related commands (such as `npm`) MUST be executed in the `server` folder.

+For more information on the web server, see the [Web Server documentation](./server/README.md).

 ### Creating a local admin account

 All admin pages on the web server are access controlled.